 Recently I hit a wall.
 Just a meltdown I wanna curl up in the fetal position kinda mood.
-Of course I can’t do that with kids to teach and poop to clean up.
+Of course, I can’t do that with kids to teach and poop to clean up.
 The adult kind, not the kid kind.
 So.
 Not.
 Fun.

 A few times before I have hit a wall.
 Then after a small temper tantrum, I just went back to doing things as usual.
-My husband usually responds with asking what he can do.
+My husband usually responds by asking what he can do.

 Well really since he’s at work for 12 hours a day and can’t really change that.
 I’m tired and just want to see him when he gets home, not much.
 We’ll get back to that.

 In this part of the post, I originally ranted about how no one in the family, outside our house, helps me.
 That doesn’t matter anymore.
 Whether they help with my grandmother or not, it’s up to me to take care of myself.
-Besides if my family saw it, I would just feel bad and that wouldn’t help or change anything.
+Besides, if my family saw it, I would just feel bad and that wouldn’t help or change anything.
 Not that they even know this blog exists. 😉

 I am not telling you all of this to make you feel bad for me, but because I am willing to bet you are just like me.